mikependon/RepoDB.NET/pages/classes/converter.md

 }
 ```

 > Please be reminded that this setting does not apply to the model-based operations.
-The library is intelligent enough and will somehow utilize the schema definition from the database when mapping the enumeration for the model-based operations.
-In addition, this settings does not supercede the configured mappings on the specific property and/or type.
+The library will automatically utilize the schema definition from the database when mapping the enumeration if the model-based operations are being used.
+In addition, this setting does not supercede the configured mappings on the specific property and/or type.

 #### DbNull Conversion

-You can use the `DbNullToNull` method to auto-convert the `DbDataReader` result into a `null` object if it the value is `DBNull.Value`.
+You can use the `DbNullToNull` method to convert the `DbDataReader` result into a `null` object if it the value is `DBNull.Value`.

 ```csharp
 using (var connection = new SqlConnection(connectionString))